-November 2021 7:180
+Revised November 2021 7:180

 Students

 Prevention of and Response to Bullying, Intimidation, and Harassment

 Bullying, intimidation, and harassment diminish a student’s ability to learn and a school’s ability to educate.
 Preventing students from engaging in these disruptive behaviors and providing all students equal access to a safe, non-hostile learning environment are important District goals.